3 Big Takeaways From Sinn Fein's Stunning Surge In Ireland

 Sinn Fein's surge shocked observers not just for its present outsider status in Ireland, but also for what fostered that outsider status in the first place: the party's historical connections with the IRA.

-The paramilitary organization, primarily composed of Catholic nationalists, was a key player in the decades-long sectarian bloodshed in Northern Ireland known as The Troubles.
-More than 3,500 people died in the violence between the IRA and Protestant unionist counterparts as they fought over Northern Ireland's status as part of the U.K.
+The paramilitary organization, which tried to achieve Irish unification by violent means, was a key player in the decades-long sectarian bloodshed in Northern Ireland known as The Troubles.
+More than 3,500 people died in the violence.

 The Good Friday peace deal of 1998 ended the violence with a power-sharing agreement in Northern Ireland.
 Today, Sinn Fein nationalists share the regional government there with the pro-U.K. Democratic Unionist Party.